kanami-h/todo-app/README.md

 # todo-app

-PavaScript todo-app which able to add, edit, delete, search items and save the data in the local storage
+JavaScript todo-app which able to add, edit, delete, search items and save the data in the local storage

 ### Mathod I used